elasticio/elasticio.github.io/content/_developers/ssh-session-pushing-components.md

 title: SSH session during the component pushing
 description: Here is how to keep your SSH sessions from disconnecting while pushing a component?
 layout: article
-section: Developing Components
+section: Component Troubleshooting
-category: component
 order: 1
+redirect_from:
+  - /guides/ssh-session-pushing-components.html
 ---

 > How to keep your SSH sessions from disconnecting while pushing a component?